taylordu/Blocks/README.md

-Blocks is a drag and drop task manager.
+Blocks is a drag and drop productivity tool.